mtkozlowski/codeforheaven-website/src/content/posts/Flex Sticky Footer/flex-sticky-footer.md

 ---
-path: "/posts/flex-sticky-footer"
-slug: "flex-sticky-footer"

 title: "Sticky footer using CSS Flexbox"
 date: "2019-10-11"
 description: "How to make your footer always keep to the bottom of your page, even when the rest of the content is shorter than view port?"
+slug: "/posts/flex-sticky-footer"
 tags: ["code"]
+language: "EN"
 facebookThumbnail: "dummy content"

-language: "EN"
 ---

 This is what happened today.
 I was given a report from Google Search Console, that one of the content pages of our customers fails mobile validation due to its content being wider than viewport width.
 After short inspection, I found guilty element, which was... `<table>`.